camunda/camunda-docs/docs/guides/getting-started/model-your-first-process.md

 <TabItem value='console'>

-Using the Cloud Modeler, processes can be designed and deployed, and new instances can be created directly from the console.
+Using Cloud Modeler, processes can be designed and deployed, and new instances can be created directly from the console.
+Take the following steps:

-You can find all your saved models under the **Diagrams** tab
+1. Find all your saved models under the **Diagrams** tab.

-Click **Create New Diagram**.
+2. Click **Create New Diagram**.

 ![console-modeler](../../product-manuals/modeler/cloud-modeler/img/bpmn-diagrams-overview.png)

-Give your diagram a name like `Getting Started`.
+3. Give your diagram a name like `Getting Started`.

 ![console-modeler-new-diagram](../../product-manuals/modeler/cloud-modeler/img/cloud-modeler-new-diagram.png)

-The **Save** button should now appear for you to save your diagram.
+4. The **Save** button should now appear.
+Save your diagram.

 ![console-modeler-new-diagram](../../product-manuals/modeler/cloud-modeler/img/cloud-modeler-new-diagram-with-name.png)